Diversity, Equity and Inclusion Council

-The council helps raise visibility of the role of diversity and inclusion at City of Hope and provide a platform from which to promote both diversity and inclusion.
+The council helps raise visibility of the role of diversity, equity and inclusion (DEI) at City of Hope and provide a platform from which to promote all three.
 It leverages existing efforts by creating synergies among entities leading current efforts and develop strategies to further our efforts and address emerging needs.

-A Diversity Resource Group is a voluntary, member-led group of people who work or study at City of Hope and share a common identity, interest, or goal and whose engagement and efforts support City of Hope’s mission, values and/or strategy.
-Formed to encourage networking, foster diversity and inclusion and support our mission, these groups provide opportunities for community involvement and professional development.
-Diversity resource groups fulfill a purpose mutually identified by members and by the organization.
-Diversity resource groups are open to anyone interested in the focus of the group.
+An employee resource group is a voluntary, member-led group of people who work or study at City of Hope and share a common identity, interest, or goal and whose engagement and efforts support City of Hope’s mission, values and/or strategy.
+Formed to encourage networking, foster diversity, equity and inclusion and support our mission, these groups provide opportunities for community involvement and professional development.
+The groups fulfill a purpose mutually identified by members and by the organization.
+They are open to anyone interested in the focus of the group.

 City of Hope is committed to intellectual curiosity.
 We cultivate life-long learning about diversity and inclusion with regular workshops and seminars.
 These learning opportunities ensure our staff have the skills and knowledge they need to provide culturally competent care and work in our diverse environment.

 Lunch and Learns feature the expertise of our community members.
 Lucille Leong, M.D. spoke about cultural competence and meeting patients where they are.
 Smita Bhatia, M.D., M.P.H. highlighted the important research being conducted to reduce health disparities.
 The Be The Match program inspired us to sign up on the registry, recognizing that the best chance of finding a bone marrow match comes from one’s ethnic group.

 Learning and Personal Development Week offers City of Hope community members the opportunity develop knowledge and skills on a wide variety of topics.
 Diversity is a key component during the week, including sessions such as “Religious Perspectives on Death and Dying” and “Everyday Diversity and Inclusion.”